 “Be patterns, be examples in all countries, places, islands, nations wherever you come; that your carriage and life may preach among all sorts of people, and to them; then you will come to walk cheerfully over the world, answering that of God in everyone; whereby in them you may be a blessing, and make the witness of God in them to bless you.” —George Fox, 1656

 Bearing witness to one’s beliefs through action is central to Quakers’ practicing their faith.
 Since Quakers believe that God is leading them directly, without an intermediate clergy, a Quaker’s bearing witness is a direct expression of his or her faith.
 Friends Meeting at Cambridge provides support for those who are witnessing in their lives for racial, social and economic justice, religious freedom, and environmental awareness through its witness committees and groups, which you are welcome to visit.
-We support ongoing public witness through our witness committees Peace and Social Concerns, Friends for Racial Justice, and Cambridge Quaker Earthcare Witness, which you are welcome to join.
+We support ongoing public witness through our witness committees Peace and Social Justice, Friends for Racial Justice, and Cambridge Quaker Earthcare Witness, which you are welcome to join.

 Why Quakers Witness